jaime171/generator-mission-s/README.md

 ## Arguments

-`yo mission-s scss` Use SCSS syntax insted of SASS.
+`yo mission-s scss` Use SCSS syntax instead of SASS.